 Poverty in Mexico is reflected in the country’s poor ratings in all sorts of fields: infrastructure and institutions, education, labor market efficiency, innovation among others.

 The direct consequence of this is that over 12 million Mexicans work in the black market without any social security of any form (so they're often exploited).

-Nearly 25 million Mexicans make less than $14/day, 25% of the workforce is underemployed and over 5% million is unemployed.
+Nearly 25 million Mexicans make less than $14/day, 25% of the workforce is underemployed and nearly 5% is unemployed.

 Poverty in Mexico - Between rural poverty and globalization

 The average salary in rural areas is 3 to 4 times less than that of urban areas which explains emigration from the country to the US.
 Globalization and free trade agreements have made the country one of the more opened one to the world which in theory should mean more opportunities for business.
 And Mexico has indeed become the 2d biggest exporter to the US after China, but still poverty in Mexico thrives on drug wars, corruption and quasi-institutional inequalities so that only the rich get richer (sorry for the cliché).